nextflow-io/training/docs/nf_template/3_create.md

 !!! note

-    Remote GitHub branches can be executed using the revision flag (e.g., `-r dev`).
+    Remote GitHub branches can be executed with Nextflow using the revision flag (e.g., `-r dev`).

 ### The `TEMPLATE` branch